🛠 Boot Fix

 Final Thoughts

-This error can look serious but is often fixable.
+The "Windows Failed to Start" error can look serious, but it is often fixable.

-Start with simple steps like restarting and removing devices.
+Start with simple steps like restarting and disconnecting devices before moving to advanced solutions.